Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 • Angkor Wat 7 Day Pass ($72 USD)

-We recommend buying an Angkor Wat Pass at least a day prior to your sunrise visit.
-If you are staying multiple days in Siem Reap, we recommend buying the 3-Day Angkor Wat tickets to allow for flexibility in your schedule of sightseeing Angkor temple tours.
-You can find our best tips for planning your itinerary in our Angkor Wat blog post: Touring the Temples of Angkor Wat
+We recommend buying an Angkor Wat Pass at least a day prior to your sunrise excursion to avoid the hassle in the morning.
+If you are staying multiple days in Siem Reap, we recommend buying the 3-Day Angkor Wat tickets to allow for flexibility in your schedule of sightseeing and other tours.

-However, if you are on an Angkor Wat one-day tour, we advise that you purchase your Angkor Wat 1 Day Pass the day before, between 5:00pm and 5:30pm so that it is valid for the rest of the day, as well as the entire following day.
+However, if you are on an Angkor Wat One-Day Tour, we advise that you purchase your Angkor Wat 1 Day Pass the day prior to your visit.
+Tickets for the following day can either be purchased from the ticket office between 4:45pm and 5:30pm (they are valid for the rest of the day, as well as the entire following day) or online.

 Angkor Wat Sunrise Best Viewing Spot